CERTIFIED CANDIDACY STEPS

 Attend Candidacy Retreat

 Ministerial Services hosts a retreat twice each year for exploring candidates.
-On this retreat candidates complete the first few mentoring session, take the written portion of the psychological assessment (see below), and receive training on the online systems used for candidacy.
+On this retreat candidates complete the first few mentoring sessions, take the written portion of the psychological assessment (see below), and receive training on, UMCARES, the online system used for candidacy.
 You must complete the above paperwork and receive approval from the dCOM to attend.
-The cost is $500 ($400 psychological assessment, $70 background check, $30 retreat fee), and is the responsibility of the candidate.
+The cost is $600 ($500 psychological assessment, $70 background check, $30 retreat fee), and is the responsibility of the candidate.
 After the retreat you will join a mentoring group.

 Psychological Tier I Assessment Completed